Georgetown University Student Association: GU-Qatar Student Government Association (GU-Q SGA)

 The Senate of GU-Q SGA is made up of two class representatives from each batch at GU-Q. They work alongside the SGA President and the executive board to accomplish and meet the student needs.

 Apart from its role in representing students within Georgetown University in Qatar (GU-Q), the SGA also plays a vital role in representing GU-Q students within the Education City Student Government Association (ECSGA).
 The ECSGA is an initiative that was founded by President Hadi Darvishi in 2009, with the goal of uniting the student governments of the various universities in Education City.
 This platform allows for collaboration, shared initiatives, and a collective student voice across the different institutions, strengthening the overall student experience in Education City.

 The ECSGA provides a space where student leaders from universities such as Georgetown, Texas A&M, Carnegie Mellon, Weill Cornell, Northwestern, Virginia Commonwealth, and others can work together, address common concerns, and advocate for student needs on a broader level.
 By being part of the ECSGA, the GU-Q SGA extends its influence and advocacy efforts beyond its own campus, contributing to the larger Education City community.

 In 2022, the Georgetown University in Qatar (GU-Q) Student Government Association (SGA) hosted a landmark meeting of the Education City Student Government Association (ECSGA) at their campus.
 This event was particularly significant as it marked the first ECSGA meeting after a hiatus of four years.
 It brought together the Presidents and Vice Presidents from all the Student Government Associations across Education City.
-The meeting served as a key moment for collaboration and discussion among the various student leaders from the institutions based in Education City, fostering a renewed sense of community and cooperation.
+The meeting presided by President Kurian, served as a key moment for collaboration and discussion among the various student leaders from the institutions based in Education City, fostering a renewed sense of community and cooperation.
+In 2023, President Benjamin Kurian inaugurated the new website of the SGA during the SGA Town hall at GU-Q Auditorium.
+It was in the same year that the new amendments to the constitution was approved and signed into effect by President Kurian.
+He also laid the foundations for the SGA by-laws.

 GU-Q SGA also holds strong connections with Georgetown University Student Association(GUSA) and Georgetown University Graduate Student Government (GradGov),as part of the ‘One Georgetown’ initiative.

 In 2024, GU-Q SGA established an Academic Council with cooperation from their counterparts in Washington D.C.

 President Kvaratskhelia, who went on to pursue an accelerated masters program at the Washington D.C. campus, was elected the dual-degree MSFS rep for 2022-23.
 She was selected as the student speaker for the Georgetown University MSFS Commencement exercises in 2024.